 All addictions are not created equally.
 Some addictions affect a person mentally, some cause physical symptoms, and sometimes addictions can become both physical and psychological.
-It is important to understand if an addiction is physical, mental or both in order to identify the best course of treatment.
+It is important to understand if an addiction is physical, mental, or both in order to identify the best course of treatment.

 Physical addiction is most commonly caused by substances like heroin and methamphetamine.
 With a physical addiction, a person will experience actual physical symptoms from drug use or withdrawal.
-Individuals with a physical addiction will feel pain and sickness when not using.
-Withdrawal from a physical addiction can be severe and similar to the flu.
+This can occur with drugs as harmless as caffeine to drugs as dangerous as cocaine.
+When your body physically reacts to not having the drug that it is used to depending on, you have a physical addiction.

-Psychological addiction occurs when a person does not have a physical need for a drug but rather a mental addiction.
-Psychological addiction is most common in substances like marijuana, which does not contain any physically addictive ingredients.
-Sometimes people say it’s not possible to form an addiction to these drugs, but that is simply not true.
-Psychological addiction can be just as severe as physical addiction.
+In comparison to physical addiction, psychological addiction occurs when a person does not have a physical need for a drug but rather a mental desire for it.
+Psychological addiction is most common in people who use substances like marijuana.
+Marijuana does not contain any physically addictive ingredients, but people who smoke marijuana can develop a daily mental desire for it, which may then affect their daily lives in negative ways.

 It is important to understand the nature of your addiction before you begin the detox or recovery process.